-OTHER: The whole camp is active and busy all morning: instrumental and vocal music lessons, video classes, radio shows, horseback riding, sports, swimming lessons, ensemble rehearsals, and more all happen in the morning.
+OTHER: The whole camp is active and busy all morning: instrumental and vocal music, video and film, horseback riding, sports, swimming, ensembles, and more all happen in the morning.
 A “free swim” is usually available 11:00-12:00.

 Campers and staff return to cabins at 12:00.
-Since every camper has his or her own schedule during activity periods consisting of rehearsals, classes, time in the art studios or the sports area, this is an important time to ‘re-group’ at the cabin before the meal.
+Since every camper has their own schedule during activity periods consisting of rehearsals, classes, time in the art studios or the sports area, this is an important time to ‘re-group’ at the cabin before the meal.
 These cabin times are part of our balance between structure and freedom in the program; although very little time is spent as a ‘cabin group’ during the day, these times are important to keep each busy day flowing smoothly.
 Campers are accounted for at 11 different times per day, whether it’s as a cabin or a table in the dining hall.

 Visit our food page for menus, chef bios, and details on our outstanding foodservice; emphasizing fresh, local, and sustainably-produced foods.
 Each table in the dining hall seats 5 or 6; with at least one staff-person at each table in our main dining room.

 Each day campers and staff return to their cabins to relax after lunch.
 Campers write letters (yes, real letters!), play quiet games, and nap.
 We run a very active program, and this mid-day rest is essential for everyone.
 Every day during rest period, ‘WBAY’ camper radio broadcasts pre-recorded camper produced radio shows including music shows, talk radio, radio plays and more

 The whole camp gathers for a one-minute performance each day: it can be dance, music, spoken-word, or any form.
 It's followed by a short recap of the afternoon schedule of rehearsals, classes, and other activities, as well as news about upcoming productions and activities.